MaireadKelly/Project1/README.md

  - #### [Git](https://gitpod.io/)
 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
   - #### [GitHub](https://github.com/)
+I used balsamiq Cloud to create my wireframe.
 GitHub is used to store the projects code after being pushed from Git.
 ChatGPT was used to help resolve issues arising while styling the gallery in particular Diffchecker, was used to help me to see the probable cause of problems with my code

 ## Testing
 I tested compatability on the following browsers:
 Google Chrome ()